hansomesong/TracesAnalyzer/README.md

+            RoundNormal:
-            RoundNormal : A round contains all information in which we are interested, refer to example given in item 'Round'
+            A round contains all information in which we are interested, refer to example given in item 'Round'

 Locator: An information collection including locator address, locator state(up or down), locator priority(integer from 1 to 255 )